Ecological corridors

 • promote human-wildlife coexistence and ways for people to connect with nature

-• complement protected and conserved areas by improving their ecological integrity
+• complement protected and conserved areas by conserving ecological connectivity

 An illustration shows a landscape of mountains, scattered mixed-forest patches, and lakes under a light blue sky